srikantpatnaik/gnu-linux.org/content/Virtualenv-Configuration.rst

         workon app
         rmvirtualenv app

-- This is create all the virtualenv inside the virtual directory
+- This  create all the virtualenv inside  directory myvirtual